Create an Azure Database for MySQL server by using the Azure portal

 To connect to your database server, you need the full server name and admin sign-in credentials.
 You might have noted those values earlier in the Quickstart article.
 If you didn't, you can easily find the server name and sign-in information from the server Overview page or the Properties page in the Azure portal.

-To find these, take the following steps:
+To find these values, take the following steps:

 Open your server's Overview page.
 Make a note of the Server name and Server admin login name.